faizpuad/DataScienceProject-SelfLearnProjectCollection/Project3/README.md

 * Maternal with obesity
 * Exhibit any of teh five comorbid
 * Category CAT 2B and above (High risk patient)
+The correlation done including relationship:
+* Comorbid type and percentage of submission
+* Distribution of age of patient admitted/registered
+* Vaccine consumed distribution from the patient admitted/registered

 ### 3. Modelling & Evaluation
-Several classifier models were developed, where the hyperparameters were tuned for each model to obtain the best cross-validated AUC scores,accuracy and F1 score.
-Because there were imbalances in the data collected in train data (25% of overall data after train test split) an over-sampling method known as SMOTE (Synthetic Minority Over-sampling Technique) was adopted.
-It was also the reason for optimizing the models on AUC scores instead of accuracy.
-Comparing the AUC and recall scores, the production model selected was the Gradient Boosting Classifier model.
-Comparing the train and test accuracy scores of the selected model, there was evidence of slight overfitting for logistic regression model.
-It is also found that all model perform better as new feature column introduced where:
+Several classifier models were developed, where the hyperparameters were tuned for each model to obtain the best accuracy and F1 score.
+Because the subject (healthcare) really heavily on judgment of medical officer, thus careful consideration done was to dig up literature review of past similar case of analysis involving health dataset.
+From the literature review, few model were identified to be commonly used in this classification area.
+Afterwards, the evaluation metrics were done to be compared with the academic papers result as a matter of comparison.

-Models used for attributes input features prediction:
+Models used for attributes classification:
-- Logistic Regression
-- Random Forest Classifier
-- Gradient Boost Classifier
+- SVM

-Models used for text input features prediction:
-- Multinomial Naive Bayes
+- Naive Bayes
+- Random Forest
+- Decision Tree

-Evaluation Metrics used:
+Evaluation Metrics includes:
-- ROC-AUC score
 - F1-Score
 - Recall
 - Precision
-- Accuracy

-### 4. Conclusion & Recommendation
+### 4. Conclusion
-1. In multiclass classification prediction, gradient bossting classifier perform the best with F1 score of 1 .
-2. For binary classification prediction using text input, Multinomial Naive Bayes perform at moderately average.
-3. Increasing bag of word could help increasing Multinomial performance but computational heavy.
-4. For future work, is a possibility to combine multiclass approach which use attributes and combine with bag of words to further increase model performance to predict rating.
-5. This is shown in recommender system too as more variance introduce(attributes introduce), more relevant restaurant are recommended.
+1. Comorbid respiratory has significant relation for plan admit decision
+2. The model achieve f1 score of 100% for every model if respiratory included in the model training
+3. SVM performs the best with 10 folds cross-validation
+4. SVM achieve the highest accuracy compared to other models at 10 fold cross-validation (after tuning)
+5. SVM > Naive Bayes Classifier > Random Forest > Decision Tree

 ### 5. Python Library Used
 - Pandas